dantasse/ssuiweb2014/p0/project0.md

 ##fibonacci(n)  (10 points)
 ###Summary:

-Generates a string containing the first N numbers of the [Fibonacci Sequence](http://en.wikipedia.org/wiki/Fibonacci_sequence).
-Each number in the string should be separated by commas.
+Generates an array containing the first N numbers of the [Fibonacci Sequence](http://en.wikipedia.org/wiki/Fibonacci_sequence).
 If the parameters passed are invalid (smaller than one or not a number), the function should return undefined.

 ###Examples:
     fibonacci(0)-> undefined
-    fibonacci(1)->"0"
-    fibonacci(2)->"0,1"
-    fibonacci(7)->"0,1,1,2,3,5,8"
+    fibonacci(1)->[0]
+    fibonacci(2)->[0,1]
+    fibonacci(7)->[0,1,1,2,3,5,8]
     fibonacci(-1)-> undefined
     fibonacci("invalid")-> undefined

 ###Parameters:
 - `n`: the number of Fibonacci numbers to generate.
+- return: An array of the first n Fibonacci numbers.
 If n is invalid, returns undefined.
-- return: A comma separated string (not array) of the first n Fibonacci numbers.
-If n is invalid, returns undefined.

-##findNumbersInStr(strToParse)  (10 points)
+##addUpNumbers(str)  (10 points)
 ###Summary:
-Takes in a string of numbers separated by spaces and returns an array containing only the numbers in the string AS NUMBERS (not strings).
-You may assume that only numbers are passed into the string.
+Takes in a string and returns the sum of every number in that string.
+Words, blank space, and things that do not start with a number are ignored.
+Returns 0 if there are no numbers in the string or if the argument is not a string.

-###Example:
-    findNumbersInStr(“5 1 2 3 4 5 42")-> [5,1,2,3,4,5,42]
+###Examples:
+    addUpNumbers("5 3 7") -> 15
+    addUpNumbers("5000 Forbes Ave, Pittsburgh PA 15213") -> 20213
+    addUpNumbers("Andre 3000, 311, and 10000 Maniacs") -> 13311
+    addUpNumbers("U2") -> 0
+    addUpNumbers("2 Fast 2 Furious") -> 4

 ###Parameters:
-- `strToParse`: The string to parse which contains one or more numbers.
+- `str`: The string to parse which contains one or more numbers.
-- return: An array containing all numbers that are present in the string.
-If the input is not a string, returns undefined.
+- return: The sum of all the numbers in the string.

 ##map(array, functionToApply) (10 points)
 ###Summary: